A-P-Kaviraj/nestjs-address-management-system/README.md

 This project is a microservice-based address management system built using NestJS.
 It includes three microservices:

 -   **User Service:** Provides user data.
--   **Address Management Service:** Manages addresses and communicates with the email service.
+-   **Address Management Service:** Manages addresses and communicates with the user & email service.
 -   **Email Service:** Sends email notifications.

 The services communicate with each other using RabbitMQ as the message broker.